paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * The name of the technique was with this feedback in mind revised to `3D Regression Heat Map`.
+  * With this feedback in mind, the name of the technique was revised to `3D Regression Heat Map`.
 We think it is more precise and also avoids the collision with existing terminologies.
 See cover letter Section [New Title] for more details.

 </i></font>